mirrexagon/lua-irc-engine/README.md

 end)
 ```

+A callback receives either the IRC object or a _user object_, explained at the end of this section. -- TODO: put link here

 `irc.set_callback` returns `true` on success, and nil and an error message if there is already a callback set for `command`.

 Callbacks cannot be overwritten. `irc:clear_callback(command)` is used to clear a callback.

 ---

 Nearly all callbacks receive a sender table as their first argument after the IRC object.
-These should not be confused with sender functions, discussed in the next section, "Extending the module".
+These should not be confused with sender functions, discussed in the next section, "Extending the module". -- TODO: put link here

 Sender tables are derived from the message prefix, and are structured like this: